lpcprog#

 - prepare_sectors_for_write(start_sector, end_sector, print_status=True)#

-Prepare sectors for write.
+Prepare sectors for write operation.

 - Parameters: